Complete Guide to Route Optimization for Garbage Trucks

 Driver Fatigue

-Lastly, there is the impact of inefficient routes on the drivers.
+Inefficient routes also have a direct impact on truck drivers.
 Long hours are not optimal working conditions, so being able to streamline routes greatly reduces driver fatigue.

 The Solution: Waste Management Routing Software

 Luckily, there is a solution that deals with all of these problems and makes route optimization for garbage trucks easy.
-Waste management routing software, like Basestation, comes with a wide array of features designed to solve common problems facing waste management companies.
+Waste management routing software, like Basestation, comes with a wide array of features designed to solve common problems faced by waste management companies.

 Real-Time Route Optimization Solutions